danilvpetrov/entain/README.md

    location and not repeat those file in multiple folder running into the risk of content de-syncing.
-In my experience, defining API specs (which `*.proto` files are) in a centralized location is an effective way to communicate API changes and delineate responsibilies especially in a multi-team environment.
+In my experience, defining API specs (which `*.proto` files are) in a centralized location is an effective way to communicate API changes and delineate responsibilities especially in a multi-team environment.

 1. I changed existing `ListRaces` RPC from `POST` to `GET` HTTP method in `api/racing/racing.proto` file.
 I am pretty sure that there will be opinions